I define manhood simply: Men should be tough, fair and courageous, never petty. Never looking for a fight but never backing from one either.

 - Stagecoach (1939): The one that put Wayne on the map, in which he plays the Ringo Kid, a criminal who turns himself in to a sheriff protecting a wagon party moving westward so that he can avenge the murders of his father and brother.

-- The Flying Tigers (1942): Wayne plays the Colonel in charge of the American Volunteer Group in a propaganda film finish just after Pearl Harbor
+- The Flying Tigers (1942): Wayne plays the Colonel in charge of the American Volunteer Group in a propaganda film finished just after Pearl Harbor

-- Bataan (1943) Another propaganda film, Wayne leads a typically ethnic platoon in the desperate, doomed defense of the Bataan peninsula in the Philippines in 1941-42.
+- Back to Bataan (1945) Another propaganda film, Wayne leads a typically ethnic platoon in the desperate, doomed defense of the Bataan peninsula in the Philippines in 1941-42.

 - Fort Apache (1948): Wayne co-stars with Henry Fonda as Kirby Yorke, an officer long-experienced in dealing with the Apaches chafing under the martinetish ways of his new commander.